 The following outline is designed to help you build a skeleton for the persuasive essay.
-As with all essays, you will need an intro and a concluding paragraph.
+As with all essays, you will need both an introductory paragraph and a concluding paragraph.
 This essay will be in MLA format.
-You will correctly document and cite all of your sources.
+You will correctly document and cite your sources.
 You will include signal phrases for each fact (CD) and you will include parenthetical documentation.
-You will also have a Works Cited page.
+You will also create a correctly-formatted Works Cited page.
 Times New Roman font size 12 is the standard and required font.

 An introductory paragraph will include the thesis statement, which will be the last sentence in your intro paragraph.
 Be sure to identify your topic and your point of view on the topic in this paragraph.
 You must take a stand and you must clearly indentify your stand on the issue.
 You can not "flip-flop" on the issue.
 Be firm throughout the essay.
-Do NOT use first-person pronouns in your body paragraphs.
+Do NOT use first-person or second-person pronouns in your body paragraphs.

+Thesis Statement

-Thesis Statement (Prepare the audience for both sides of the argument).
-This is the last sentence in the intro
+(Prepare the audience for both sides of the argument).
+This is the last sentence in the intro paragraph:

-paragraph:

 BODY PARAGRAPH #1

-Body Paragraph TS ( The other side ):
+Body Paragraph TS (The other side):

 Counterclaim/Acknowledgment #1 of Opposition's POV:

 Counterclaim/Acknowledgment #2 of Opposition's POV:

 Concession/Commentary

+BODY PARAGRAPH #2

+Body Paragraph 2 TS (Your Side):

+Definition of the Management o

+Refute/Explanation #1 of your POV:

+Pofuto/Explanation #2 of your POV:

+Refute/Explanation #2 of your POV: